kenmurrell/yeet/README.md

 ### Config File

 `yeet` uses a YAML config file to specify some additional pieces of information, including:
-- The name of your main (production) branch
+- The name of your main (production/development) branch
-- The name of the remote you would prefer to check out from if not "origin"
+- The name of the preferred remote, if you have multiple remotes
 - The directory containing all repositories maintained by your repo tool

 Before running the `take` command, ensure this config file has been filled in correctly.